Table of Contents

 Sissoo tree is grown as shade tree along the roads.
 It enriches soil due to the presence of nitrogen fixing bacteria in roots.
 The leaves falling from the tree further improves soil quality.

 Sissoo is also a medicinal tree.
-In Ayurveda, it is used for treatment of variety of diseases.
+In Ayurveda, it is used for the treatment of a variety of diseases.
 The wood and bark of Sissoo have abortifacient, anthelmintic, antipyretic, aphrodisiac, expectorant and refrigerant properties.
-Even in Africa, this tree is used for treatment of wounds and gonorrhoea.
+Even in Africa, this tree is used for the treatment of wounds and gonorrhea.

 The botanical name of Sissoo is Dalbergia sissoo Roxb. ex DC. and it belongs to the family Fabaceae/ Papilionoideae.

 - Unraked – Ecidicots